 In Ireland, a fairy didn’t just mean the sweet little “Tinkerbell” type.
-Fairies were also dark, and could bring all sorts of strife to human life.
-It was a constant worry and an annoying pain to everyday life.
+Irish fairies were also dark, and could bring all sorts of strife to human life.
+It was a constant concern of everyday life.

-We Irish people weren’t satisfied having just normal fairies they had to be fearful of.
+But it’s worse than that.
+We Irish weren’t happy just being fearful of fairies.
 No, we went way further with it.
 We insisted on scaring ourselves with goblins, trolls, gnomes and sprites.
 And worse – Irish folklore describes how to prevent fairies from stealing babies and substituting changelings in their place.
-This is all the work of bad fairies.
+This was all the work of bad fairies.

 All types of fairies needed to be appeased and you could never upset them.
 People from past generations would call the fairies the wee folk, good folk, people of peace, or the fair folk, just so fairies would think that Irish people held them in high esteem.